MultithreadCorner/MCBooster/README.md

 Some example code samples demonstrating the basic usage of the library are stored in the src directory.
 These samples can be built using [CMAKE](https://cmake.org/) according the following instructions:

-1. download the project tarball of the [latest release](https://github.com/MultithreadCorner/MCBooster/releases) and extract it or [clone the git repository](https://github.com/MultithreadCorner/MCBooster.git)
-2. cd directory-of-the-project
+1. clone the git repository: `git clone https://github.com/MultithreadCorner/MCBooster.git`
+2. go to MCBooster directory: `cd MCBooster`
-3. mkdir build
+3. create a build directory: `mkdir build`
-4. cmake ../
+4. `cmake ../`
-5. make
+5. `make`
-6. make install

 The targets will be installed into directory-of-the-project/bin.
 To run an example do ./example-name